2009 BDO World Darts Championship

 The 2009 Lakeside World Professional Darts Championship was the 32nd World Championship organised by the British Darts Organisation.
-Mark Webster was the defending men's champion having won the title for the first time in the 2008 final against Simon Whitlock, but he was eliminated 4–0 by John Walton in the second round.
+Mark Webster was the defending men's champion, but he was eliminated 4–0 by John Walton in the second round.

 The title was eventually won by 2000 champion Ted Hankey, who won 7–6 against Tony O'Shea, in a match which lasted just under two and a half hours.
 The defending women's champion, Anastasia Dobromyslova, was due to defend her championship, having beaten seven-time champion Trina Gulliver in the 2008 final, but on 7 December 2008 she resigned from the BDO/WDF setup after her defeat in the Winmau World Masters to Francis Hoenselaar.
 It later emerged that she had accepted the 70th and last place into the rival PDC World Championship, replacing an Indian qualifier.
 This meant that for the first time, the defending women's champion would not be returning to defend her title.
 Hoenselaar, a five-time runner-up, won her first world title by beating Gulliver – the player that had beaten her each time – by two sets to one.

 The event took place from 3–11 January 2009 and for the 24th time, the tournament took place at the Lakeside Country Club in Frimley Green.